 But, because TrueBlue only offers one elite membership status, there are no special perks for road warriors, and JetBlue flies to fewer destinations than larger U.S. airlines.

-EARN MORE REWARDS BY USING AN AIRLINE CREDIT CARD
+BONUS TIP: EARN MORE REWARDS BY USING AN AIRLINE CREDIT CARD

 Every major U.S. airline has its own credit card that provides customers with opportunities to earn extra points, miles, or cash back for eligible purchases.
 So, if you do most of your flying on one airline, it generally pays to get that carrier’s self-branded credit card and swipe it when you can nab big rewards.